openmcp-project/docs/adrs/cluster-api.md

 ### The 'ClusterRequest' API Type and the Scheduler

-As one might notice, an entity that wants a cluster must still know about the available `ClusterProviders` and their profiles, in order to request one.
+As one might notice, an entity that wants a cluster must still know about the available `ClusterProfiles` in order to request one.
 For this reason, we designed the `ClusterRequest` resource:
 ```yaml
 apiVersion: cluster.openmcp.cloud/v1alpha1
 kind: ClusterRequest